 - Weldbond 8-50420 Multi-Purpose Adhesive Glue

-- Tombow 62191 Mono Multi Liquid Glue – Dual Tip Multi-Purpose Glue (Scrapbooks and repairing photographs)
+- Tombow 62191 Mono Multi Liquid Glue – Dual Tip Multi-Purpose Glue (Doll repaints, collages and knick-knack repairs)

-- Aleene’s 17843 Quick Dry Tacky Glue – Craft Project Glue (Doll repaints, collages and knick-knack repairs)
+- Aleene’s 17843 Quick Dry Tacky Glue – Craft Project Glue (Construction projects and repairs)

 Epoxies are glues that result from epoxy resin after processing it into a functional product.
-There are a lot of different epoxies out there and some are entirely not suitable for styrofoam usage and will cause an exothermic reaction resulting in the styrofoam block melting.
+There are a lot of different epoxies out there and some are entirely not suitable for styrofoam usage and will cause an exothermic reaction resulting in the polystyrene block melting.
+You need be very careful of the foam produced here, as it can be harmful to your skin.
 That being said, epoxies are fantastic for creating lasting, permanent bonds due to the cured nature of the final bond.
+If you need to bond polystyrene plates together, and you need that bond to last, then epoxy is a fantastic option to consider.

 Two-Part Acrylic Adhesives

-Two-part acrylic adhesives work wonderfully to bond styrofoam without breaking down the material or degrading its integrity.
+Two-part acrylic adhesives work wonderfully to bond polystyrene without breaking down the material or degrading its integrity.
 These can either require time to cure or need UV exposure to fully bond.
 Most of the time, the resulting bond is very clear and will not yellow with time, making it suitable for visible adhesion locations.
+In other words, if the polystyrene is going to be visible, then this is a good option to consider.

 Silicone-Based Flexible Glues